scikit-learn-contrib/MAPIE/doc/tutorial_classification.rst

 .. image:: images/tuto_classification_2.jpeg
     :align: center

+The estimated quantile depends on alpha and a high value of alpha can potentially lead to a high quantile which would not necessarily be reached by any class in uncertain areas.

 We will now compare the differences between the prediction sets of the different values ​​of alpha.

 .. code-block:: python